stevana/stateful-pbt-with-fakes/README.md

 #### Example: parallel counter

+Having defined the `ParallelModel` interface (which depends on the `StateModel` interface from the sequential testing) and programmed our parallel generation, shrinking and parallel execution and linearisability checking against this interface, we basically get parallel testing for free.

 This is the only new code we need to add to enable parallel testing of our `Counter` example[^5] from before: